KingJamesSong/RankFeat/README.md

 }
 ```

-The code is built on MOS and GradNorm.
+The code is built based on [MOS](https://github.com/deeplearning-wisc/large_scale_ood) and [GradNorm](https://github.com/deeplearning-wisc/gradnorm_ood).
 If you have any questions or suggestions, please feel free to contact me via `yue.song@unitn.it`.